 Another difference is which tokens are supported for the transfers: the PoS bridge supports ETH, ERC20, ERC721, ERC1155 and other tokens, whereas the Plasma bridge only allows transfers of ETH, ERC20 and ERC721 tokens.

-Also, though it isn’t possible to say with certainty, Vitalik Buterin seems to believe that both layer 1 and layer 2 scaling solutions (such as Polygon) could coexist once Ethereum 2.0 is fully implemented.
+Also, though it isn’t possible to say with certainty, Vitalik Buterin seems to believe that both layer 1 and layer 2 scaling solutions (such as Polygon) can coexist with Ethereum 2.0.

 Polygon wants to offer an enhanced and simple user experience to developers and to provide smooth interoperability between blockchains.
 The protocol wants to allow developers to create and deploy Ethereum-compatible blockchains in a matter of a few clicks - even with just one click for present blockchain networks.

 Every blockchain created on Polygon is compatible with all Ethereum tools and can communicate with the Ethereum mainnet and other blockchains to allow for interoperability between chains.